-In response to the community feedback, Council has included in the draft Budget 2020 the above service level reductions from 1 July 2020 apart from:
+In response to the community feedback, Council has included in the Budget 2020 the above service level reductions from 1 July 2020 apart from:

-- the proposal to discontinue funding for South Port Community Legal Service.
-The funding for this service has been be incorporated into the draft Budget 2020/21. - the proposal to discontinue the 'quick response' Neighbourhood Grants program.
-Instead the Council Plan includes a suspension of this initiative for one-year, reinstating funding from 2021/22. - the proposal to reduce ASSIST Counter Service at Port Melbourne and South Melbourne town halls.
-Instead the Council Plan includes a reduced service for one-year, with officers to complete a review before 1 July 2021 to assess the impact of the change on community members who do not have online access to our services.
+- the South Port Community Legal Service has been incorporated into the draft Budget 2020/21 - to suspend the 'quick response' neighbourhood grants programs for one year - to reduce ASSIST Counter Service at Port Melbourne and South Melbourne, with officers to complete a review before 1 July 2021 on impact to community members who do not have online access.

-There are a number of changes included with in this updated Council Plan and draft Budget 2020/21 that we are engaging with (see the section "Changes to this plan").
+There are a number of changes included within this updated Council Plan and Budget 2020/21 that we engaged on (see the section "Changes to this plan").